 50 credit points taken over 1 year part-time.

 This course is not available as full-time.

 All subjects are delivered on-campus at Burnley.
 Each subject involves the intensive delivery of lectures, workshops, practical exercises and field visits over six days.
 There is an eight-week online component following the intensive teaching period.
-You may choose to complete these subjects over one to four years.View the Handbook
+You may choose to complete these subjects over one to three years.View the Handbook

 |1 year part-time|

 Urban Tree Growth and Function

 Environmental stresses such as drought, extreme heat and severe wind events are increasing in their severity in urban environments.
 This subject aims to help students understand how and why urban trees are vulnerable to such stresses.
 Urban tree biology and function is constantly compromised through human intervention.
 This subject aims to help student to understand the structure and function that underpins tree biology and its importance for urban tree managers.
 Tree stress adaption mechanisms will be investigated from a cellular to a whole tree level.
 The subject will be delivered through attendance at a six day intensive workshop.